codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Conditional-Statements-fdc3.md

-This Unit covers the concept of conditional statements in Javascript.
+This Unit covers the concept of conditional statements in JavaScript.

 Here's a good example.